Birmingham Railroad Accident and FELA Lawyers

 Frequently Asked Questions

-FELA claims and state-run workers’ compensation claims both involve compensating individuals for injuries suffered on the job, but they each require different types of proof.
-With workers’ compensation, a person only needs to show that were injured on the job.
+FELA and state workers’ comp claims compensate for on-the-job injuries, but require different types of proof.
+Workers’ compensation only requires a person to demonstrate that they were injured on the job.
 In such cases, a victim does not need to prove fault.
 A FELA claim, however, will require a victim to prove that their employer was somehow negligent and that negligence caused the victim’s injuries.
 In general, FELA claims also result in larger awards than workers’ compensation.

-FELA is generally designed to compensate injured railroad employees.
+FELA primarily aims to provide compensation for injured railroad employees.
 Those who serviced railroads on a contract basis may also be eligible to file a FELA claim.
-If a railroad worker is killed on the job, then their family can file a FELA claim.
+If a railroad worker dies on the job, their family can initiate a FELA claim.

-In most cases, victims can be entitled to medical bills, lost earnings, and pain and suffering.
+In most cases, victims can claim entitlement to medical bills, lost earnings, and compensation for pain and suffering.
 When a claim is based on a railroad worker’s death, family members may be able to recover damages for loss of support.
 Keep in mind that the concept of comparative negligence applies in FELA cases, which means that a victim’s negligence can reduce their award.
-For example, a person awarded $100,000 in a FELA claim who is found to have been 10 percent at fault would have their award reduced by $10,000 and would ultimately receive $90,000.
+For example, if a person is awarded $100,000 in a FELA claim and is found to be 10 percent at fault, their award would be reduced by $10,000, and they would ultimately receive $90,000.

 In general, FELA covers four types of injuries: